 Serologic tests (eg, enzyme-linked immunosorbent assay)

-Immunohistochemical tissue staining - To find the yellow fever antigen
+Immunohistochemical tissue staining - To identify the yellow fever antigen

 See Workup for more detail.